The Ring of Kerry drive is one that I’ve been doing since I was a kid, when we used to go on holidays to County Kerry.

 You’ll find Derrynane National Park close to the village, covering an impressive 300 acres of forest.

-It’s here that you’ll find Derrynane House, once the residence of Irish patriot Daniel O’Connell, who won Catholic representation in Parliament in 1829.
+It’s here that you’ll find Derrynane House (above), once the residence of Irish patriot Daniel O’Connell, who won Catholic representation in Parliament in 1829.

 If history isn’t your thing, you’ll also find plenty to explore in the park, from natural rock pools and sandy coves to diverse landscape that offers ample walking and hiking trails.

-18 – The gorgeous little village of Sneem
+17. The gorgeous little village of Sneem on the Iveragh Peninsula

 When you’re driving the Ring of Kerry, you’ll encounter a seemingly endless number of quaint little villages and towns.

-One of my personal favourites is Sneem on Kerry’s Iveragh Peninsula.
+One of my personal favourites is Sneem on County Kerry’s Iveragh Peninsula.

 The views that unravel in front of you as you enter Sneem are worth the visit alone.
 Expect rolling mountains that appear to fold in upon you from every angle as you enter the village.